vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

     # Replace the print statement with the appropriate return statement
     print(shout_word)

-# Call shout with the string 'help' and assign the result to yell
+# Call shout with the string 'congratulations' and assign the result to yell

 # Print the value of yell